ybezsonov/kro/ATTRIBUTION.md

 License Identifier: BSD-3-Clause

-Copyright (c) 2009 The Go Authors.
-All rights reserved.
+Copyright 2009 The Go Authors.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are